FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

  */
 ```

 It is possible to use Markdown syntax in doc comments.
-In the example below, we make use of a Markdown list:
+For example, a Markdown list:

 ```c++
     /**